-The Research Commission seminars bring together a broad range of participants from the various branches of music including music psychology, performance, theory, composition, sociology and musicology.
-A common interest in the pursuit of inquiry and scholarship contributes to a learning environment for early career and experienced researchers alike that is characterised by hard work, strong scholarship and collegiality.
+The Research Commission Seminar brings together a broad range of participants from the various branches of music, including music education, psychology, performance, theory, composition, sociology, and musicology, to share and discuss research methodologies and findings.
+Our common interest in pursuing inquiry and scholarship contributes to a learning environment for early career and experienced researchers characterized by hard work, substantial scholarship, and collegiality.

 The Research Commission holds as a central value that the theory and practice of music education be underpinned by a strong research evidential base.
 The Research Commission promotes the development of an inquiry-based approach to the theory and practice of music education that draws on a range of research methods and techniques.

 The mission of the ISME Research Commission is to: